mawinkler/c1-playground/README.md

 cp config.json.sample config.json
 ```

-Typically you don't need to change anything here besides setting your api key for C1 and an activation key for smart check.
+Typically you don't need to change anything here besides setting your api key for C1.
+If you're planning to use Cloud One Container Security you don't need an activation key for smart check, the api key is then sufficient.

 ```json
 {